Sxjdwang/TalkLip/README.md

 - $bbx_root: a root directory for saving detected bounding boxes
 - $gpu: run bbx_extract on a specific gpu.
 For example, 3.

-If you want to accelerate bbx_extract via multi-threads, you can use the following bash script:
+    If you want to accelerate bbx_extract via multi-thread processing, you can use the following bash script:

+    Please revise variables in the 2-nd to the 9-th lines to make it compatible with your own machine.
 ```
 sh preprocess.sh
 ```
-Please revise variables in the 2-nd to the 9-th lines to make it compatible with your own machine.

 - $file_list_dir: a directory which contains train.txt, valid.txt, test.txt of LRS2 dataset
 - $num_thread: number of threads you used.
 Please do not let it cross 8 with a 24GB GPU, 4 with a 12GB gpu.